Firefighting with a Distance-Based Restriction: Square Grid

 \subsection{Square Grid when $\mathbf{d\neq2}$}

-The case of $d=1$ on the square grid was shown to require four firefighters in~\cite{chen2017continuous,days2019firefighter}.
-The idea in this case is that in order to stop the fire from burning along the four infinite straight paths that start at the origin, there must be four firefighters, and four firefighters are obviously sufficient because the fire can be trivially surrounded on turn zero.
+The case of $d=1$ on the infinite square grid was shown to require four firefighters in~\cite{chen2017continuous,days2019firefighter}.
+The idea in this case is that in order to stop the fire from burning along the four rays that start at the origin and go in the four cardinal directions, there must be four firefighters, and four firefighters are obviously sufficient because the fire can be trivially surrounded on turn zero.

 The case of $d=3$ also has an easy solution.
 Figure~\ref{fig:square_d3_2f} portrays a strategy that works with two firefighters.
-The two firefighters form a barrier by spiraling around the fire until they are able to contain the fire.
+The two firefighters form a barrier by `spiraling clockwise'\footnote{By spiraling we loosely mean that the two firefighters always defend the next two vertices which are about to burn (with respect to the given clockwise or counterclockwise orientation).
+In certain cases a firefighter will not be able to reach any of these undefended vertices and in this case they will simply move as close as possible to the nearest one.} around the fire until the fire is contained.

-\begin{lemma} Two firefighters are necessary and sufficient to contain the fire on the square grid in the game with $d \geq 3$. \end{lemma}
+\begin{lemma} Two firefighters are necessary and sufficient to contain the fire on the infinite square grid in the game with $d \geq 3$. \end{lemma}

 \begin{proof} Figure~\ref{fig:square_d3_2f} illustrates a strategy with two firefighters when $d=3$.
+The two firefighters spiral around the fire until it is contained as previously discussed.
 Thus two firefighters suffice when $d=3$.
 For any distance greater than three the same strategy can be played.
 Thus for any $d \geq 3$ two firefighters suffice.

 One firefighter does not suffice since if one firefighter was sufficient for $d=3$ then one firefighter would be sufficient for the original game which is not true from~\cite{wang2002fire}. \end{proof}